XDagger/XIPs/XIPs/xip-1.md

 Note: The resolution header is required for Standards Track XIPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the XIP is made.

 The type header specifies the type of XIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).
+If the track is Standards please include the subcategory (core, networking and interface).

 The category header specifies the XIP's category.
 This is required for standards-track XIPs only.